H.I.S. (travel agency)

 H.I.S.
 Co., Ltd. (株式会社エイチ・アイ・エス, Kabushiki-gaisha Eichi Ai Esu) is a travel agency based on the fifth floor of Trust Tower in Kamiya-cho, Tokyo in Kamiyacho, Minatoku, Tokyo, Japan, specializing in low-cost package tours.
 The company was founded as International Tours Co., Ltd. in 1980 by Hideo Sawada, born in 1951, and renamed "H.I.S." in 1990.

 In Japan, H.I.S. has 303 branches throughout the country and a global network of 185 branches in 124 cities abroad.
 H.I.S. holds a majority stake in Orion Tour, Asia Atlantic Airlines and a minority stake in Skymark Airlines.
 It owns two hotels in Australia, one called Watermark Hotel and Spa on the Gold Coast, Queensland and the Watermark Hotel Brisbane, and a cruise company called Cruise Planet.
+In 2021, H.I.S. estimated record loss of ¥53 billion due to pandemic.

 Hideo Sawada bought an interest in the Mongolian agricultural Khan Bank and believes Japanese tourism to Mongolia will increase.
 Sawada Holdings Co., Ltd also owns 40% of the shares of the Russian bank Solid Bank.